What is Adverse Credit? Everything You Should Know About It

 There are things you can do to avoid getting adverse credit.
 Here are some tips.

-- Make all your repayments on time.
+• Make all your repayments on time.
 This makes a big difference to your credit rating.

-- Donât borrow up to your credit.
+• Don’t borrow up to your credit.
 Try to keep your borrowing to about 30% of your total credit limit.

-- Keep checking your credit score so that as soon as it changes you can take action to improve it.
+• Keep checking your credit score so that as soon as it changes, you can take action to improve it.

 How can I fix my adverse credit?

-If youâve got adverse credit, there are things you can do to improve it:
+If you have adverse credit, there are steps you can take to improve your credit score over time:

 Disclaimer: The information given above is provided for reference only.